Thoughts on Location No 26

 We spend several hours at the Port Arthur Historic Site and then also went to the Coal Mines Historic Site, where coal was mined to support the settlement at Port Arthur and a 30 minutes drive away on the other side of the Tasman peninsular.

-I have loaded photos on the Photography page, and as you will see, amid the sadness, I found a few items of beauty.
+In the gallery below, you’ll see, amid the sadness, I found a few items of beauty.

 We stayed four nights at the Big4 Port Arthur Holiday Park and I cannot say enough nice things about it.
 From the friendly owners to the large generous, drive-through sites nestled within a woodland forest, to the on-site fire pits and barbecues and camp kitchen.